 From my time working in personal lending services, it became very clear that Credit Karma in particular has done quite the job getting into the minds of Americans.
 Almost daily I’d hear people mention what their latest credit score was according to Credit Karma, and either the confidence or doubt that came with it.

 While everyone has a personal credit score and should definitely check it, business owners also have a business credit score.
-With that in mind, is there a Credit Karma for businesses?
+With that in mind, is there a Credit Karma for business?

 Business Credit Scores

 Just like a personal credit score, a business credit score is a way for lenders to see how well you are at handling debt.
-You’ve likely heard of Experian and Equifax, who not only report personal credit scores but also business scores, but might be unfamiliar with Dun & Bradstreet, who produce Paydex business credit scores.
+You’ve likely heard of Experian and Equifax, who not only report personal credit scores but also business scores, but might be unfamiliar with Dun & Bradstreet, who produces the PAYDEX business credit score.

 Each bureau has their own secret recipe for scoring, but those are essentially the ingredients for determining your creditworthiness.